Traffic signs by country: North America

 Where signs use a language, the recognized language/s of the area is normally used.
 Signs in most of the US, Canada, Australia, and New Zealand are in English.
 Quebec uses French.
 In contrast, the New Brunswick, Jacques-Cartier, and Champlain bridges, in Montreal (as well as some parts in the West Island), use both English and French, and a number of other provinces and states, such as Ontario, Manitoba, and Vermont use bilingual French–English signs in certain localities.
 Mexico uses Spanish.
 Within a few miles of the US–Mexico border, road signs are often in English and Spanish in places like San Diego, Yuma, and El Paso.
 Indigenous languages, mainly Nahuatl as well as some Mayan languages, have been used as well.

-In both Canada and Mexico, pictorial signs are common compared to the US, where many signs are simply written in English.
+In both Canada and Mexico, pictorial signs are common compared to the US, where some signs are simply written in English.